cashubtc/nuts/bonded-pol.md

 3. **Output introspection:** A script can constrain successor output scripts, committed state, values, and positions.
 4. **Value preservation:** A script can require the bond value, less an explicitly bounded fee, to be preserved or paid to a specified output.
 5. **Arbitrary-message signatures:** A script can verify the BIP-340 signatures used by manifests and PoL receipts rather than only transaction signatures.
-6. **Hash composition:** A script can construct and SHA-256 hash the byte strings required by NUT-XX.
+6. **Hash composition:** A script can construct and SHA-256 hash the byte strings required by NUT-388.
 7. **Bounded arithmetic:** A script can safely add, subtract, compare, and serialize unsigned 64-bit sums.
 8. **Timelocks:** A script can enforce relative block delays with `OP_CHECKSEQUENCEVERIFY`.
 9. **Bounded proof execution:** A script can verify inclusion and consistency proofs whose maximum lengths are fixed by this document.